Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 I spent five years of my youth (since the age of 22 after finishing college) sitting at home and preparing for this exam, but I could not get through.
 I used to give this exam every year and fail miserably.
 And every time my confidence went down because it made me think that I lack something within me to succeed in this exam.
 It made me anxious and depressed.

 Finally, I gave up and decided to take up a career in software development.
-I joined a huge software development organization on my parent’s insistence.
+I joined a huge software development organization at my parent’s insistence.
 Now I was shown another dream.
 A dream of making it big in the corporate world.

-The thing with my parents was that they never settled for mediocre things in life and that belief was thrusted on me and my brother.
+The thing with my parents was that they never settled for mediocre things in life and that belief was thrust on me and my brother.
 Never were we even once asked about what we really enjoyed doing.

-As the time passed, I started to become extremely fearful and insecure, and so I started engaging in people-pleasing behavior.
+As time passed, I started to become extremely fearful and insecure, and so I started engaging in people-pleasing behavior.
 I felt scared and intimidated by people in my company.
 I kept switching from one job to another but nothing seemed to work.
 I could never say ‘No’ to people or confront them for their unacceptable behavior.

 I could not sleep properly at night.
 I gained a lot of weight and I was overly stressed.
 This seemed like a nightmare that had no end.

 I don’t blame my parents for any of this because at some level I knew I was operating unconsciously myself.
-My parents took care of all the financial aspects but the only thing I missed from them was a genuine emotional support.
+My parents took care of all the financial aspects but the only thing I missed from them was genuine emotional support.
 Which unfortunately they never gave (and don’t even give now) unconditionally.